cheriangeorge/MAD2/Week3.md

 app.run()
 ```
-* BOARD and NEXT indicated the cmplete state of the sysytem
+* BOARD and NEXT indicate the complete state of the sysytem
   - By maintaining the state there is no smart functionality
   - Everything is maintained at the server
 * Somebody else openng the page from another browser sees the game in progress